techidaily/site-ai-video-tools/source/_posts/updated-2024-approved-tiktok-watermark-removal-made-easy-top-online-options.md

 ![crop tiktok watermark with flexclip](https://images.wondershare.com/filmora/article-images/crop-tiktok-watermark-flexclip-online.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** Zoom is not the only method to remove the watermark.
 You can also hide the watermark in the TikTok video.
 Click on the elements from the options at the left and place them on the watermark in the video to hide them.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4. [MusicallyDown](https://musicaldown.com/download)